 The Healthy Food Policy Project (HFPP) team and its Advisory Committee members developed this definition and these working principles to provide a template for authentic resident engagement in food access policy change.
 In many communities, the first step in this process is reaching out to community and base-building organizations that already have deep and trusted relationships with residents.
 Absent these organizations, it may be appropriate to engage directly with residents, but only if there is a long-term commitment to engagement.
-The definition seeks to explain what HFPP means when using the term “authentic resident engagement” and the principles are tools to be used throughout the policy development process.
+The definition seeks to explain what HFPP means when using the term “authentic resident engagement” and the principles and tools to be used throughout the policy development process.

 Authentic resident engagement describes an inclusive process for informing, designing, implementing, and evaluating food access policy changes that centers community residents.
 By inclusive, we mean moving beyond participatory practices and acknowledging the long-standing deficiency by policy and advocacy organizations, government and public health officials, and others to embrace the capacity, knowledge, and experience already present in dynamic and resilient communities.
 This requires an intentional commitment to address power imbalances and overcome historical and ongoing barriers to inclusion (such as the law, policy, and systems that intentionally exclude Black, Indigenous, and People of Color) while supporting and looking to those most affected by inequities to lead the process.